JanLuca/IVTempRescale/README.md

 -------
 For the GPL see the [LICENSE](LICENSE) file.

-rescale.py - Rescale IV data to another tempature Copyright (C) 2015 Jan Luca Naumann
+rescale.py - Rescale IV data to another tempature <br />
+Copyright (C) 2015 Jan Luca Naumann

 This program is free software: you can redistribute it and/or modify